nicholaslaw/roc-optimal-cutoff/README.md

-# Determining Optimal Probability Cutoffs with ROC Curve
+# Determining Optimal Probability Cutoffs with ROC or PR Curve
 ## Installation
 Open terminal in this directory and run either:
 1. pip install the module itself